georgeslabreche/flask-babel-blueprint/README.md

-# Flask-Babel
+# Flask-Babel Sample App
-Can't get it to work...

 Getting Started
 ===============
 1. Install
 `bash install.sh`

-2. Run application using Blueprint and a function to create the Flask App (Doesn't work).
+2. Run application
-`bash run_nok.sh`

-3. Run application that doesn't use Blueprint nor a function to create the Flask App (Works).
-`bash run_ok.sh`
+`bash run.sh`

 Translations
 ============
-Translations are already set and compiled.
+Translations are already set and compiled, this was initialized like so: 'bash babel-init.sh'

 In case you want to redo it yourself or add more text to translate:

 1. In Jinja2